IPv6-ESP8266/IPv6-ESP8266/esp-ipv6-listener/README.md

 # Why use this instead of netcat?
-Not all netcat support IPv6 and spares the hassle to find a version that does support it.
+Not all netcat versions support IPv6 and spares the hassle to find a version that does support it.

 # About